-During this challenge, I’ve been asked a lot of questions.
+During this challenge, I’ve been asked a lot of questions about whether shedding our masks means we don’t need to be polite.
 Some of them sound like this:

 “So you’re saying I’m supposed to tell the world all my secrets in order to #ShedTheMask?”